Pay Transparency Laws by State: HR’s Latest Compliance Guide

 The state of Connecticut’s pay transparency requirements went into effect in 2021.
 It applies to all employers with one or more employees.

-This state law also blocks employers from both inquiring with a third party and directing a third party to find out about an applicant’s wage and salary history.
+This state law also blocks employers from inquiring with a third party and directing a third party to find out about an applicant’s wage and salary history.
 There’s no problem for the employer if the applicant voluntarily discloses this information or if state or federal law authorizes the disclosure of the information.

-An employer that violates this law may find themselves in court, as the law specifically says violations can be redressed by court actions.
+An employer that violates this law may find itself in court, as the law specifically says violations can be redressed by court actions.
 Applicants or employees who sue successfully can get compensatory damages, attorneys’ fees and costs, punitive damages and other relief.
 They have two years to file a lawsuit.

 Hawaii’s pay transparency requirements took effect at the start of 2024.